jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 ![jeremy-annoyed](/images/annoyed.gif)

 {{% note %}}
-So where were we?
-Oh yeah - my worsening mental state.
+my worsening mental state.
 I had begun noticing that I was more irritable with my family (well they informed me I was), I was losing my trains of thought, finding it really hard to focus, and even _not_ being able to find the words to say something even though it was _right there on the tip of my tongue_.
 {{% /note %}}

 ---